PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/container-platform-portal/paas-ta-container-platform-portal-deployment-standalone-guide-v1.2.md

 <br>

 ## <div id='2'>2.
 Prerequisite
-This installation guide is prepared based on installation in **Ubuntu 18.04** environment.
+This installation guide is prepared based on installation in the **Ubuntu 18.04** environment.

 ### <div id='2.1'>2.1.
 Firewall Information
 Set the port that should be opened for the IaaS Security Group.